TypeStrong/dts-bundle/README.md

 });
 ````

 This will traverse all references and imports for the .d.ts file of your sub-modules.

-Then it replace the `build/index.d.ts` file with the bundle of all visible imports.
+Then it replaces the `build/index.d.ts` file with the bundle of all visible imports.

 It will also remove the other `.d.ts` files.